jmlingeman/datavyu2/README.md

 Additionally, the MacOS video playback stack is by far the best available out of the box for this project.
 FFMpeg is too unwieldly and sensitive for interactive use in the way that Datavyu demands, and the Windows video playback stack is a joke.

-## What about Datavyu 1 and people stuck on Windows?
+## What about Datavyu 1 and people on Windows?
 Datavyu 2.0 aims to be interoperable with both .opf files from Datavyu 1 and Ruby scripts from Datavyu 1.
-This means that files created in Datavyu 1.* will work in Datavyu 2, and vice versa.
+This means that files and scripts created in Datavyu 1.* will work in Datavyu 2, and vice versa.

 ## What is new?
 There are four main new features in the design of Datavyu 2.0:

-1. A proper JSON API that exposes Datavyu's internals to scripts running externally to Datavyu.
+1. A proper JSON REST API that exposes Datavyu's internals to scripts running externally to Datavyu.
 2. Quality-of-life features (resizable columns, pinned column names, rebindable keyboard shortcuts, non-numpad keyboard shortcuts, unified timeline/video UI, improved timeline, improved scripting)
 3. Study/Project management
 4. Project history